DataDog/documentation/content/en/observability_pipelines/setup/splunk.md

 2. Add a new HTTP Event Collector input and assign it a name.
 3. Select the indexes where you want the logs to be sent.

 After you add the input, Splunk creates a token for you.
 The token is typically in a UUID format.
-In the sample configurations provided in later sections in this article, you will add this token to the configuration so that the Observability Pipelines Worker can authenticate itself.
+In the sample configurations provided in later sections in this article, add this token to the configuration so that the Observability Pipelines Worker can authenticate itself.

 ## Installing the Observability Pipelines Worker